gauthamr58/AWS-Zero-to-Hero/Getting Started with DevOps on AWS/README.md

 <img src= "https://github.com/gauthamr58/AWS-Zero-to-Hero/blob/main/assets/waterfall.png" alt="Banner" />

-* Customer sees the product only at the very end-
+* Customer sees the product only at the very end
-* If requirements change midway (and they always do), it's   expensive to go back-
+* If requirements change midway (and they always do), it's   expensive to go back
-* Bugs found late in testing are costly to fix-
+* Bugs found late in testing are costly to fix
-* Slow --- a full cycle could take **months or years**
+* Slow - a full cycle could take months or years

+---

+**Monolithic application** is a software built as **one single unified unit** where all components are tightly connected and run together.

+┌─────────────────────────────┐

+│      MONOLITHIC APP         │

+│                             │

+│  ┌──────────────────────┐   │

+│  │     User Interface   │   │

+│  ├──────────────────────┤   │

+│  │    Business Logic    │   │

+│  ├──────────────────────┤   │

+│  │    Database Layer    │   │

+│  └──────────────────────┘   │

+│                             │

+│   All in one single unit    │

+└─────────────────────────────┘

+**Real world example:**

+Think of an e-commerce app --- login, product search, cart, payment, notifications --- all written as **one big application**, deployed as one package.

+* * * * *

+**The problems it creates:**

+-   **Scaling is wasteful** - if only payments are under heavy load, you still have to scale the entire application
+-   **One bug can crash everything** - no isolation between components
+-   **Hard to update** - changing one small feature requires redeploying the whole app
+-   **Slow development** - large codebase, teams stepping on each other
+-   **Technology locked** - entire app is tied to one language or framework